Halal bakeries to get Hari Raya kueh

 You better act now if you wanna sink your teeth into Butter Studio’s toothsome treats as their Raya collection is selling out fast.
 Choose from creations such as Thai Tea Dahlia Cookies or Yuzu kueh Tarts from just $20.90/bottle.

 Image credit: Butter Studio

-And if there’s a Muslim colleague or friend you’d like to show your appreciation to, there’s even an option for a Joyful Raya Gift Basket ($58) which comes with 3 types of cookies, sweet dates, and green packets all wrapped in a rattan basket.
+And if there’s a Muslim colleague or friend you’d like to show your appreciation to, there is also a gift basket ($89) that come with four types of cookies.
+The bigger gift hamper ($128) also has four types of cookies plus sweet dates, mixed nuts, and green packets all wrapped in a rattan basket.